Crowns as retracts: Four-crowns as retracts

-As usual, we call a mapping $\phi : \FP \rightarrow \Co$ a {\em homomorphism} iff it preserves L-edges and U-edges: if $F, G \in \FP$ are connected by an L-edge (U-edge) in $\GP$, then $\phi(F)$ and $\phi(G)$ are connected by an L-edge (U-edge) in $\fC$, too.
-In this case we write $\phi : \GP \rightarrow \fC$.
-The corresponding wording and notation applies also to mappings $\Phi : \Co \rightarrow \Co$.
-Our main tool will be a special type of homomorphisms from $\GP$ to $\fC$ which we will introduce in Definition \ref{def_LUhom}.
+Our main tool in the investigation of 4-crowns as retracts will be a special type of homomorphisms from $\fFP$ to $\fC$ which we will introduce in Definition \ref{def_LUhom}.
 In order to do so, we need a covering of $\Co$:

 \begin{definition} We define